tnelson/CS1710FinalProject/README.md

 On top of this we have pagetables which map virtual memory, states which capture each processes's fundamental state.
 Notably we implemented and verified several key properties.
 Among our successes we count:
-1. We implemented and verified overlapping virtual memory address spaces 2.We verified memory isolation between processes
+1. We implemented and verified overlapping virtual memory address spaces
+2. We verified memory isolation between processes
-3.We verified the safety of the process lifecyle
+3. We verified the safety of the process lifecyle

 ### Visualisation
 Our visualisation is a basic HTML table that displays what can be thought of as each process's "descriptor", namely, it's state, VA mappings, and permissions.